Information provided by Heather K. Streppa, DVM, MS, DACVS, Nashville Veterinary Specialists

 Moisture-Retentive Dressings (hydrocolloids, hydrogels, alginates) create a warm, moist environment that enhances cell proliferation and early phases of wound healing.
 The wound fluid provides a physiologic ratio of proteases, protease inhibitors, growth factors, and cytokines at each stage in healing.
 White blood cells stay in the wound and perform selective autolytic debridement.
 Low oxygen tension deters bacterial growth, favors collagen synthesis and angiogenesis, and acts as a chemoattractant for white blood cells.
 These dressings are less painful due to wound fluid covering and non-adherence.

-Vacuum-Assisted Wound Closure involves application of an open-cell polyurethane foam sealed with an adhesive bandage.
+Vacuum-Assisted Wound Closure involves the application of an open-cell polyurethane foam sealed with an adhesive bandage.
 Constant negative pressure (max -125mmHg) is applied by a portable suction pump.
-Mechanical forces (macrostrain and microstrain) draw wound edges together, remove exudate and infectious material and promote perfusion and granulation tissue proliferation.
+Mechanical forces (macrostrain and microstrain) draw wound edges together, remove exudate and infectious material, and promote perfusion and granulation tissue proliferation.

 Both of these systems typically remain in place for 3-5 days.
 While the initial application and materials may be more costly, the overall cost becomes comparable to wet-to-dry bandaging because the total number of and spacing between bandage changes is less.
 Patients also tend to be more comfortable and wounds have less risk of contamination with these impermeable systems.